-Zone Average

-Rural Residential at Bob's Cove 4000m2
+Zone Average Rural Residential at Bob's Cove 4000m2

-sub-zone

-Rural Lifestyle 2ha
+sub-zone Rural Lifestyle 2ha

-(b) For the purpose of calculating any average, any allotment greater than 4 hectares, including the balance, in the Rural Lifestyle Zone is deemed to be 4 hectares.

-Building Platforms - Rural-General, Rural General (Hanley Downs), Rural-Lifestyle, Gibbston Character, Bendemeer (Activity Areas 1-8 only).
+- (b) For the purpose of calculating any average, any allotment greater than 4 hectares, including the balance, in the Rural Lifestyle Zone is deemed to be 4 hectares. - iii Building Platforms Rural-General, Rural-Lifestyle, Gibbston Character, Bendemeer (Activity Areas 1-8 only).